Mourning Dove (Zenaida macroura)

 At the national level, the mourning dove is a migratory bird protected under the Federal Migratory Bird Treaty Act.
 This Act allows managed hunting, based upon dove population surveys.
 States are responsible for establishing their own hunting seasons within the Federal framework.

-Mourning doves currently may be hunted in 40 states.
-In the Midwest, Wisconsin, Minnesota, Illinois, Indiana, Ohio, and all states south have mourning dove hunting seasons.
-Nationwide, approximately 22.7 million doves are harvested annually.
+Mourning doves currently may be hunted in 41 states.
+In the Midwest, Wisconsin, Minnesota, Illinois, Indiana, Iowa, Ohio, Missouri, and all states south have mourning dove hunting seasons.
+Nationwide, approximately 13.8 million mourning doves are harvested annually.

 Currently, Michigan does not allow the hunting of the Mourning dove because the bird is not a game species listed in Public Act 21.
 In 2006, Act 160 of 2004 allowed mourning doves to be listed as game species, but was rejected in the 2006 election and therefore, Mourning doves are not hunted in Michigan.

 In May 2014, Governor Snyder signed Public Act 21 of 2013, giving the Natural Resources Commission the power to add to the game species list.
 In Public Act 21 Sec.
 40113a, the legislature finds and declares that the commission has the exclusive authority to regulate the taking of game as defined in section 40103 of the document.

 Public Act 21 of 2013 was suspended in May 2014 and the Michigan Natural Resources Commission Referendum was put on the ballot as a veto referendum, where it was defeated.
 The measure would have upheld Public Act 21 of 2013.
 Any species added to the game list by a public act that is rejected by referendum before the effective date of the 2013 amendatory act that amended this section (MCL: 324.40110), the Natural Resources Commission shall not designate as a game species.

 History: Act 160 of 2004, which listed the mourning dove as game and authorized the Natural Resources Commission to declare the first open hunting season, was approved by the governor and filed with the secretary of state on June 18, 2004.